instantlinux/docker-tools/k8s/README.md

 a couple gigabytes of RAM each.
 At present [kubeadm is limited](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/#limitations) to a single master node so the recommended configuration to support clustered services such as etc and MariaDB is 4+ nodes.
-(An inexpensive node similar to mine is an [Intel J5005 NUC](https://www.newegg.com/Product/Product.aspx?Item=N82E16856102204) with two 8GB DDR4 RAM modules and a 500GB to 2TB drive installed in each.
-Yes, you *can* put 16GB of RAM into a Goldmont / Gemini Lake mainboard, just flat-out ignore Intel's inexplicable 8GB-max claims.
-As of Nov 2018 a J5005 with 16GB of RAM and 500GB of SSD costs just under $400USD so three of those plus a master node of 250GB SSD and 8GB of RAM totals $1500USD; you can shave maybe $400 off by reducing RAM and storage, and another $300 by virtualizing the manager on your existing server.
+(An inexpensive node similar to mine is an [Intel N6005 Mini PC](https://www.newegg.com/neosmay-ac8-jasper-lake/p/2SW-006Y-00003) with two 8GB DDR4 RAM modules and a 500GB to 2TB drive installed in each.)
+As of Sep 2022 three of these configured with 16GB of RAM and 512GB SSD costs plus a master node of 250GB SSD and 8GB of RAM add up to about $1250USD; you can shave maybe $400 off by reducing RAM and storage, and another $250 by virtualizing the manager on your existing server.

 ### Assumptions